iconify/website/README.md

 ### Partials

-To avoid repeating same text over and over again, parser supports partial documents.
+To avoid repeating the same text over and over again, parser supports partial documents.

 Partial documents can be in Markdown and in HTML format, they are located in `partials`.